Isla Mata la Gata – A Tiny Island Paradise

 There is a decently healthy coral reef all along the south side of the island, but you need to be careful of the waves and currents.
 This reef also runs along toward a deep boat channel on the east side of the island.
 If you snorkel in this area, make sure you have a marker so that you are visible to boaters.

-We visited Mata de Gata during a great kayak trip on the Sunday of Veterans Day weekend (in November), and the place was empty.
-I have read it is very well-used, but I am guessing that is only during weekends in the summer months.
+We visited Mata de Gata during a great kayak trip .
+I have read the island is very well-used, especially on weekends in the summer months.
 It seems like all the local boat crowd anchor and hang out by the small cays.

 Details

 There are a couple different ways to get to Mata la Gata.
-You can hire a boat to take you, you can rent a small motor boat and drive yourself, you can go on a guided kayak tour.
-If you want to take one of the tours, I’d recommend contacting them ahead of time to make a reservation.
+You can hire a water taxi to take you, you can rent a small motor boat and drive yourself, charter a book, or you can go on a guided kayak tour.
+I’d recommend contacting them ahead of time to make a reservation.

 Mata la Gata

-Boat rides usually cost about $15 per person, round trip.
+Water Taxi usually cost about $22-25 per person, round trip.
 Price will depend on time of year, size of your group, and where you want them to take you.
 Typically, cash only.

-Boat rides from La Parguera take 10 to 15 minutes to reach Mata la Gata.
+Water taxi from La Parguera take 10 to 15 minutes to reach Mata la Gata.
+They will typically drop you off and return to pick you up at a pre-determined time.

-• Some operators that offer boat rentals and/or boat taxi service in La Parguera include
+One operator that offer boat rentals and/or boat taxi service in La Parguera is

 Bring towels, sunblock, food/drinks, bathing suits &meash; everything you need for a beach day.
 There is nothing for sale on the island.